this post will about a topic, that bothered me for the last three months. When it comes to entrepreneurship, there is two way to do business.

 My site has self-written quality content, organically acquired backlinks, so why the hell is Google punishing me?

-A simple look at the list of backlinks in Google Search console revealed the sour truth.
+A simple look at the list of backlinks in the Google Search console revealed the sour truth.
 I somehow gained hundreds of weird-looking backlinks pointing to my most successful post.

 All coming from cheap domains, having nonsense names, and all parked at Namecheap or Godaddy.
 It didn’t make any sense.
 But It all came together considering a wild hypothesis, that someone didn’t want me to be on the top position for some branded keywords.